Measures

 -

-is the type of artefact targeted by this definition.
-For more information about artefact types, consult Artefact Types. -
+targetArtefactTypes(mandatory) defines the types of artifacts this computation applies to.
+For more information about artifact types, consult Artifact Types. -

 The following example shows the use of a derived measure for a computation: